 It’s easy to be distracted when working in a home office.
 Fortunately, help is at hand, with the many productivity apps on the market.

-Downloading Fantastical, for example, will mean you can check and input calendar events and schedules from the convenience of your device.
+Downloading apps like Fantastical, for example, will mean you can check and input calendar events and schedules from the convenience of your device.

 Download To-Do Apps